The Ballad of the Witches' Road: Background and production

-In January 2023, Kathryn Hahn hinted that the series would include original songs similar to those featured in WandaVision such as "Agatha All Along".
-In March, Christophe Beck revealed that he would be returning from WandaVision and other MCU media to compose the score for the series.
+In January 2023, Kathryn Hahn hinted that the Marvel Cinematic Universe MCU) television miniseries Agatha All Along (2024) would include original songs similar to those featured in WandaVision (2021) such as "Agatha All Along".
+In March, Christophe Beck revealed that he would be returning from WandaVision and other MCU media to compose the score for the Disney+ series.
 The following month, Kristen Anderson-Lopez and Robert Lopez were revealed to have written the series' original songs, also returning from WandaVision.
 Hahn serves as the lead singer for some songs, with the other witch actors such as Patti LuPone acting as background singers.
+Anderson-Lopez and Lopez were told about the plot twist that ties the song to Nicholas Scratch and all of the variations of the song that the episodes would include, plus they wrote a proto-melody of it for Nicholas' actor Abel Lysenko to hum it to explain the origin story of the song and show that he is finding it once the series finale "Maiden Mother Crone" reveals how the song was made.
+The lyrics shifted during the making process, having many versions as the melody iterated.
 Jac Schaeffer wanted to work with the composers to find a way to weave whatever songs they came up with into the series' narrative.
 One of their songs, "The Ballad of the Witches' Road", became an ancient tune in the series that all witches are familiar with.
 In September 2024, Michael Paraskevas was revealed to have composed the score with Beck, after previously working together in the MCU series Hawkeye (2021).